indimail/indimail-virtualdomains/.github/indimail.md

 SPAMEXITCODE=1
 ```

 (see the documentation on spamc for description of arguments to spamc program).
-You an also use -U socket\_path, to use unix domain socket instead of -d host, which uses tcp/ip
+You an also use -U socket_path, to use unix domain socket instead of -d host, which uses tcp/ip

 Since IndiMail uses envdir program to set environment variable, a simple way would be to set SPAMFILTER, SPAMEXITCODE is to do the following

 ```
-% su
+$ sudo /bin/bash
 # echo "spamcPath -E -d host -p port -u user" > /service/qmail-smtpd.25/variables/SPAMFILTER
 # echo 1 > /service/qmail-smtpd.25/variables/SPAMEXITCODE
 ```